 * Line 1065.
 The other thing that struck me about this statement though, is that the authors appear to be dramatically minimizing the role of unsupervised learning.
 That comes out now???
 Distributional learning was originally posited by Jessica Maye to be an entirely unsupervised process that infants may use to acquire the early phoneme categories of their language (Maye & Gerken, 2000; Maye et al., 2003).
 In the history of that approach to learning, the unsupervised nature is the core.
 There have been tons of computational models of this from connectionist (Gauthier et al., 2007; Guenther & Gjaja, 1996; McMurray, Horst, et al., 2009) and non-connectionist (McMurray, Aslin, et al., 2009; Toscano & McMurray, 2010) approaches.
 And clear demonstrations that humans can do both phonetic category adaptation (Clayards et al., 2008) and learn new categories (Escudero et al., 2011; Escudero & Williams, 2014; Goudbeek et al., 2008; Goudbeek et al., 2009) without feedback.
 It feels oddly revisionist to claim here - particularly this late in the paper - -that the supervised portion is what's driving the show.

-We are sorry but we don’t quite see why the reviewer thinks we’re claiming that “the supervised portion is what's driving the show”?
-That is not what we believe, and it is not what we write.
+We appreciate the reviewer's perspective but believe there may be a misunderstanding regarding our intended argument.
+We do not claim that the supervised portion is the primary driver of learning as that is not what we believe.
+However, we recognize that our original phrasing may have led to this interpretation, so we have revised the sentence to read: "While it is difficult to evaluate this explanation without a specific model of how listeners learn from uninformative unlabeled tokens, …" to clarify our position.

 Beyond the many references the reviewer provides, there is also Kleinschmidt et al (2015).
-As described above, they do not find any difference between the completely unsupervised and semi-supervised exposure (at least for the much longer exposure they use, compared to ours).
+They directly compared fully unlabeled exposure to semi-labeled exposure (like ours) using a VOT shift paradigm.
+They do not find any difference between the two conditions (at least for the much longer exposure they use, compared to ours).

 Critically, all of these works are about informative unlabeled exposure.
-Nobody has claimed that one would learn from uninformative unlabeled exposure, such as the uniform distribution of test tokens that we are discussing in the paragraph the reviewer was referring to.
-So, there is nothing revisionist here, and we’re not making the claim the reviewer attributes to us.
+To our knowledge, prior work has not demonstrated learning from uninformative unlabeled exposure, such as the uniform distribution of test tokens discussed in the paragraph the reviewer references.
+Our statement is therefore not revisionist but rather a clarification of the specific learning conditions under consideration.

 * The authors do a very nice job of evaluating their own statistical models to ensure that the priors aren't creating an effect that isn't there (in particular the premature stopping).
 But given all this, I wonder if they should consider (as a secondary analysis) a non-Bayesian approach.
 It seems like that's a big part of the problem.
 But if they moved to a two parameter logistic (which they admit is probably fine, since the lapse rates were minimal) they could do it in a standard mixed model?
 Or maybe avoid mixed models all together (there aren't any random items here) and do some kind of curvefitting approach?
 I don't think either of these are superior to what they are currently doing, but it could offer reassurance that the priors in the current psychometric approach aren't driving the effect.